 All presentations must be requested at least two weeks in advance.
 We do our best to accommodate all presentation requests, but we may not be able to accommodate requests sent on short notice.
 If you want to request a presentation or workshop outside of our regular hours, please contact the Presentations Coordinators.

 We require the requesting instructor or TA to be present during the presentation.
 We’ve found that students get the most out of presentations and workshops when their TA or instructor is present to field class- and assignment-specific questions, and to explain how a particular presentation or workshop is specifically relevant to class material.
 Please do not request a presentation for a day you know you will have to miss class.

-We typically cannot accommodate multiple repeat presentations for multi-section courses.
-Instead, you can request one presentation for a general lecture meeting, or we can train your TAs so they can deliver the presentation for their respective sections.
+On rare occasions, we are able to present presentations to each section of a course.
+If your multi-section course has a lecture that everyone attends, please schedule the presentation during the lecture.
+Alternatively, we can train your TA’s so they can deliver the presentation for their respective sections.
 If you have questions, please contact the Presentations Coordinators.